Polar M600 Review

 This product marks an exciting new direction for Polar.
 Indeed it probably marks the start of another significant turning point in the market for sports and fitness devices.

-I’m only going to look right now at the M600 with an Android smartphone as the integration on the iOS side seems limited, improvements on the iOS side are due in Q2.2017 and my iPhone screen is shattered.
+I’m only going to look right now at the M600 with an Android smartphone as the integration on the iOS sidewas INITIALLY limited, improvements on the iOS side were rolled out in Q2.2017 but are not discussed in detail.

 This review WILL be updated over time with more use of the product.

-So what exactly do you want me to review in this Polar M600 review? 🙂
+So what exactly should I review in this Polar M600 review? 🙂

-- The Polar app is a tiny little thing.
+- The Polar app is a relatively small app.
 That won’t take long.
-It’s VERY similar to the AndroidWear apps for STRAVA, GHOSTRUNNER, ENDOMONDO, etc. They’re mostly almost all the same to glance at.
+It’s VERY similar in looks and functionality to the AndroidWear apps for STRAVA, GHOSTRUNNER, ENDOMONDO, etc. They’re mostly almost all the same to glance at.
 Well, different colours.
 Actually Polar’s is better because of how its screens are configurable by the Flow web service.
 Even then, the Polar app is just a lot of screens that are QUITE similar to those you find on earlier Polar devices.

 - So we’ll come back to review the hardware then?
 Just a list of technical specifications and maybe how nice it looks.
 So then that will just be oHR accuracy, GPS accuracy and whether or not it has a lap button (it does).
 Nope.
 That sounds a bit boring.